Tulum Ruins

 Most Tulum tours will include all entrance fees, a knowledgeable tour guide, and roundtrip transportation with pickup from Riviera Maya hotels.

-In addition, many tours also include snorkeling and visits to nearby cenotes, which are hidden swimming holes that can only be found in the Yucatan peninsula.
+In addition, many tours also include snorkeling and visits to cenotes in Playa del Carmen and the Riviera Maya, which are hidden swimming holes that can only be found in the Yucatan peninsula.

 With these added activities, you get more bang for your buck and a hassle free booking option.